-Multifunctional teams optimize processes and value streams to deliver superior products to ‘delighted’ customers.
-The system must drive this process-based approach and prevent possible suboptimization of functional improvement approaches.
-This means that functional improvement requirements (quality, maintenance, demand and supply planning, HR, etc.) and the various continuous improvement methodologies used are on the same platform and are executed simultaneously and in concert with one another.
+Multifunctional teams optimize processes and value streams to deliver superior products to “delighted” customers.
+A sustainable continuous improvement system must drive this process-based approach and prevent possible suboptimization of functional improvement approaches.
+This means that functional improvement requirements (quality, maintenance, demand and supply planning, HR, etc.,) and the various continuous improvement methodologies used are on the same platform and are executed simultaneously and in concert with one another.

 Component 3: Sustainability through a three-tiered system

-A complete integrative improvement approach requires that these principles, systems and tools are ready in all functions to ensure that improvements are sustainable, that the transformation process is managed effectively through a maturity-based system, and that the functional improvement approaches and methodologies are integrated.
-The long-term nature of the transformation requires a systemic, multidimensional approach to ensure structural, process and behavioural alignment.
+A complete integrative improvement approach requires that these management principles, systems and tools are ready in all functions to ensure that improvements are sustainable, that the transformation process is managed effectively through a maturity-based system, and that the functional improvement approaches and methodologies are integrated.
+The long-term nature of the transformation requires a systemic, multidimensional approach to ensure structural, process and behavioral alignment.